-- Review the Committee's working methods and practices with a view to making them more efficient, effective, and transparent in line with GA resolution 72/305, including, in particular, to reduce the cost and time associated with applying for consultative status. - Continue enhancing the use of information technology, including by allowing NGOs to participate in the Committee's Q&A sessions via videoconferencing, to foster and increase the participation of, among others, NGOs from developing countries. - Regularly hold and report on consultations with organizations with consultative status, as mandated in paragraph 61(a) of Resolution 1996/31.
+- Institute safeguards against arbitrary delays, deferrals or denials of consultative status by, among other things: - Developing clear, transparent, and publicly available objective eligibility criteria for obtaining consultative status on which applications are to be assessed based on the principles and criteria contained in Resolution 1996/31, - Ensuring that all applications for consultative status are considered in a fair, transparent, non-discriminatory, and timely manner in accordance with Resolution 1996/31 and that its criteria are uniformly applied with a view towards upholding the rights to freedoms of expression and association, and preventing perpetual deferral of applications for status with repetitive and/or irrelevant questioning and requests for documentation by, for example, allowing the Chair to engage the Committee an in depth review of long differed applications and to require States to justify the relevance of their questions or requests for additional documents; - Review the Committee's working methods and practices with a view to making them more efficient, effective, and transparent in line with GA resolution 72/305, including, in particular, to reduce the cost and time associated with applying for consultative status. - Continue enhancing the use of information technology, including by allowing NGOs to participate in the Committee's Q&A sessions via videoconferencing, to foster and increase the participation of, among others, NGOs from developing countries. - Regularly hold and report on consultations with organisations with consultative status, as mandated in paragraph 61(a) of Resolution 1996/31. - Ensure that all NGOs are provided with the right to respond to objections to their applications and allegations lodged against them during the application process before it takes a decision on suspensions and withdrawals as expressly required by paragraph 15 of Resolution 1996/31.